Chrysus/ScanBot/README.md

 # ScanBot
 ScanBot is a document "scanner" written in Python with OpenCV.
 Just to be clear, this does *not* use a flatbed scanner to scan images.
 ScanBot uses an attached camera to detect documents and capture an image of the document.

-You will need to install OpenCV with Python bindings.
-Find out more here:
+You will need to install OpenCV with Python bindings (see links down below for more info).

 To use: simply launch ScanBot, wait a few seconds for your camera to focus, then place a document in the camera capture area.
 ScanBot will detect the document, capture an image of the doc, and save the image to a file.
 That's it.
 Repeat as often as desired.
 Press 'q' to exit.